go2scope/MM-storage-api/README.md

 ![alt text](./mm-python-app-2024-02-15-1225.png)

 ## MMCore API
 Proposed additions to the MMCore API to accomodate the new "Storage" device.
-All code is pseudo C++ (without unnecessary type decorations) to improve readability.
+To improve readability, all code is pseudo C++ (without unnecessary type decorations).
 Errors are handled through exceptions (not shown).

 There are three important points about this API:
 - allows the acquisition engine or controlling script to be *outside* of MMCore.
-- all storage functions and any access to File System are hidden behind the MMCore API and images do not need to cross the API
+- all storage functions and any access to the File System are hidden behind the MMCore API, and images do not need to cross the API
-- The MMCore is using the StorageDevice - a new type of MMDevice that handles reading and writing of datasets.
-That way it is easy to add new file formats as new devices (e.g. the same principle as adding a new camera).
+- The MMCore is using StorageDevice - a new type of MMDevice that handles the reading and writing of datasets.
+That way, it is easy to add new file formats as new devices (e.g., the same principle as adding a new camera).

 The proposed API only illustrates the principle and will probably need some additional methods to be useful.

 ### Create Dataset
 Create a new dataset.
-If the resulting path exists this method will fail.
-The number of dimensions must be specified at create time and the call will fail if the current storage device does not support the requested dimensionality.
+If the resulting path exists, this method will fail.
+The number of dimensions must be specified at the time of creation, and the call will fail if the current storage device does not support the requested dimensionality.

 ```
 string acqCreateDataset(string path, string name, int numberOfDimensions, string customMeta);
 ```

 **acqCreateDataset()** returns the string handle (UUID) to the opened dataset.
-This handle is then used in all other api calls to refer to that dataset.
+This handle is then used in all other API calls to refer to that dataset.
 Multiple datasets can be opened at the same time.

 ### Configure Dataset
 We can *optionally* add metadata to each dimension.